OlyErofeeva/OlyErofeeva/README.md

 :woman_office_worker: I have 3,5 years of experience in IT as a System Analyst & Technical Writer

 :dancers: I enjoy working in a team and sharing my knowledge with others.
-I'd love to collaborate on any project with ReactJS!
+I'd love to collaborate on any ReactJS project!

 :mailbox: How to reach me:
   - olly.erofeeva@gmail.com